russhughes/gc9a01py/README.md

 programs.

 Utilities to convert bitmaps fonts and images to bitmap modules are included in the utils directory.
-Documentation can be found in the docs directory.
+Documentation can be found in the docs directory and at https://penfold.owt.com/gc9a01py/

 If you are looking for a faster driver with additional features, check out the C version of the driver at https://github.com/russhughes/gc9a01_mpy